 It is not a one-size-fits-all approach!

-• Note: Certain supplements may provide a ‘stamp of approval’ or logo indicating that their supplement(s) have been independently tested for ‘quality and/or safety’ and certified to be ‘free of banned substances’.
-The Informed-Choice Certificate is a globally recognized quality assurance program which certifies the not only the actual finished product itself, but all the composite raw materials, the supply chain and the manufacturing plant/facility is clean, safe and of high quality to ensure that the products do not carry ingredients that would be prohibited in sports by the World Anti-doping Agency (WADA).
+- Note: Certain supplements may provide a ˜stamp of approval' or logo indicating that their supplement(s) have been independently tested for ˜quality and/or safety and certified to be ˜free of banned substances'.
+The Informed-Choice Certificate is a globally recognized quality assurance program that certifies not only the actual finished product itself, but all the composite raw materials, the supply chain, and the manufacturing plant/facility are clean, safe, and of high quality to ensure that the products do not carry ingredients that would be prohibited in sports by the World Anti-doping Agency (WADA).

 Fast&Up Reload is one such hypotonic effervescent hydration supplement during workout for instant hydration and electrolyte replenishment for your body with the right combination of electrolytes, antioxidants, carbohydrates, and vitamins.